Alberta Record

 What changed

-• Establishes a new process allowing any person to appeal provisions of an off-site levy bylaw to the Land and Property Rights Tribunal (LPRT) on specified grounds.
+• Establishes a new process allowing any person (Calgary) or directly affected person (Edmonton) to appeal provisions of an off-site levy bylaw to the Land and Property Rights Tribunal (LPRT) on specified grounds, including calculation accuracy and proportionality.

-• Mandates that off-site levies imposed by the City of Calgary must be fairly determined and reasonably proportionate to the benefit derived by the land.
+• Mandates that off-site levies imposed by Calgary and Edmonton must be fairly determined and reasonably proportionate to the benefit derived.
+Both cities must publicly disclose all data, assumptions, and calculations used, and periodically review levy calculations.

-• Expands consultation requirements for the City of Calgary to include adjacent Indian bands or Metis settlements when adopting certain statutory plans.
+• Expands consultation requirements for the Cities of Calgary and Edmonton to include adjacent Indian bands or Métis settlements when adopting certain statutory plans affecting land near reserves or Métis settlements.

-• Stipulates that off-site levy funds collected during an appeal must be held in a separate account and not used until the appeal is determined by the LPRT.
+• Stipulates that off-site levy funds collected during an appeal must be held in a separate account and not used until the appeal is determined by the Land and Property Rights Tribunal (LPRT).

 Why it matters

-• Introduces a legal standard for the proportionality and fairness of off-site levies, potentially limiting the City's discretion in setting these charges.
+• Introduces a legal standard for the proportionality and fairness of off-site levies, potentially limiting the cities' discretion in setting these charges and influencing development costs and processes.

-• Modifies the City's consultation obligations for certain land use plans, requiring engagement with adjacent Indigenous communities.
+• Modifies the cities' consultation obligations for certain land use plans, requiring engagement with adjacent Indigenous communities, potentially improving inter-governmental relations and land use planning outcomes.

 • Introduces a mechanism to safeguard collected off-site levy funds during an appeal, ensuring they are not spent prematurely if the bylaw is later deemed invalid.